The Victims' Commissioner Has Launched the 2022 Victims' Survey

-Restorative Justice (RJ) is an approach to justice that focuses on the needs of victims, offenders and the wider community, as opposed to simply punishing the offender.
-RJ is victim focussed and lets victims tell offenders the real impact of their crime.
+Restorative Justice is an approach to justice that focuses on the needs of victims, offenders and the wider community, as opposed to simply punishing the offender.
+Restorative Justice is victim focussed and lets victims tell offenders the real impact of their crime.

 The process enables a victim to understand why they were victimised and offers closure assisting them to move on from the experience.

-Evaluation found that 85% of victims that participated in the conferencing method of RJ were satisfied with the experience.
-The MoJ fully accepts these findings and so supports a face-to-face meeting being the aim of RJ intervention, but with a suitable alternative being used where the meeting is against the wishes of the participants or is not safe.
+Evaluation found that 85% of victims that participated in the conferencing method of Restorative Justice were satisfied with the experience.
+The MoJ fully accepts these findings and so supports a face-to-face meeting being the aim of Restorative Justice intervention, but with a suitable alternative being used where the meeting is against the wishes of the participants or is not safe.

-RJ ensures the wider community has a direct voice to explain the impact an offender’s behaviour has had on the local area, and to help inform the outcome.
+Restorative Justice ensures the wider community has a direct voice to explain the impact an offender’s behaviour has had on the local area, and to help inform the outcome.
 Without formal criminal justice sanctions, there may continue to be repeat incidents of the same issue if victims and offenders have not resolved their differences.
-An RJ process at an early stage can prevent minor incidents becoming more serious.
+An Restorative Justice process at an early stage can prevent minor incidents becoming more serious.

 Jackie Willson, Service Delivery Manager RJ Dorset